|The Nude Bomb

 The plot concerned KAOS' discovery of The Nude Bomb, a bomb that can destroy all clothing.
 They demand ten billion dollars a month from the United Nations or they will detonate the bomb, making everyone nude.

 Max, now working for PITS -Provisional Intelligence Tactical Service, teams up with several new agents to foil the plot- weapons specialist Carruthers (Norman Lloyd), teen geniuses Pam and Jerry Krubney, and Agents 22,34, and 36.
 Larabee also helps Max, especially with his plan for people to wear food instead of cloth, thereby defeating the purpose of the Nude Bomb.Unevenly funny, the movie sorely missed the steadying influence of Ed Platt and Barbara Feldon.
 Platt had passed away and Feldon did not want to appear in a reunion movie.
 Don Adams and Robert Karvelas were excellent, but the movie lacked the normal bite of the television series.
 In terms of reunion movies, it was pretty good though.
 It was funny at times, but it just wasn't Get Smart.
+One thing about this movie that I learned in 2023 is that Aunt Rose is in the movie!
+You can see her doing one of her walking cameos in the hospital scene when Bill Dana is being wheeled into the hospital.
 In December 2019 Kino Lorber released an amazing Blu Ray edition of The Nude Bomb.
 It can be ordered from Kino Lorber here.

 This is an amazing release with some great extras and I highly recommend it.Not only does it have image galleries and behind the scenes photos, noted writer and producer Alan Spencer provided an amazing audio commentary.
 His commentary discusses the real story of the movie - how and why it got made and how and why it got made the way it did.
 Alan was on the set for filming and he presents the true story of the film.
 His informative and first-hand account of working with Don on this movie truly exposes how Don worked to make this as funny as possible.
 Your respect for Don, and this movie, will grow dramatically after getting this release.